-Ciudad Valles 2020 "Project: Open Data Portal of origin of the different cultural, recreational, City Council. (...)
-Talks and conversations: Cultural culture of agencies."
+Ciudad Valles 2020 "Project: Open Data Portal for Sustainable Development. (...) citizens (...) will be able to find data such as attendance lists of men and women, disaggregated by age and place of origin of the different cultural, recreational, sports and social activities that carried out by the City Council. (...)
+Talks and conversations: Cultural Conflicts in Mexican Police Organizations. (...) ethics and public integrity to achieve a constant improvement of the climate and organizational culture of agencies."

-Helsinki 2019 "The use of participatory budgeting will expand from the cultural and be utilized to develop cultural and recreational the city's cultural history. (...)
-The positive city service culture and interactive communications."
+Helsinki 2019 "The use of participatory budgeting will expand from the cultural and recreational services to the operations of the entire city in 2019.
+We will develop the forms of working, working environment and the operating culture from the perspectives of competence, management and occupational wellbeing. (...)
+The expertise of the citizens and stakeholders will be utilized to develop cultural and recreational services.
+Volunteers may adopt historical monuments and sites and, this way help maintain the city's cultural history. (...)
+The positive city experience will also be transmitted through good service culture and interactive communications."